santhosh-doli/tc/Compare Preferences/README.md

 Helpful when the entries are jumbled and have lot of entries / differences making text based compare difficult.
 Easy to Read excel comparision results showing what's missing, modified and extra

-# Limitations
-Only Preference Name and Values are compared.
-Not other attributes like Type, Array.

 # How to use
 1. Download, install and run the KNIME application (https://www.knime.com/).
 2. Download the KNIME workflow (.knwf file extension) from this repo.